aerial view of vatican city pilgrimage routes in europe

 The Holy Mount Athos, Greece: A Spiritual Haven

-Accessible only to male pilgrims, Mount Athos in Greece is home to ancient monasteries and a rich spiritual heritage.
+Another pilgrimage route in Europe, accessible only to male pilgrims, Mount Athos in Greece, is home to ancient monasteries and a rich spiritual heritage.
 The journey involves exploring monastic life and reflection in a secluded, sacred environment.

 Highlights: Byzantine monasteries, stunning sea views, and the opportunity for silent contemplation.